Formation For Ministry

 This organization has been very generous to our parish financially, helping to underwrite the cost of the Family Fun Day in June and donating money for flowers to decorate the church during the holidays.
 They also donate baskets to be raffled off at the Heritage Festival, provide refreshments following the living Stations of the Cross presented by the religious education students and prepare a breakfast for the students on the last day of classes before summer vacation.
 In the past, this group has also sponsored trips to hockey and baseball games.

 This organization is still being run by several of the original founding members.
 These people have watched their own children, and now for some their grandchildren, enjoy the activities this group provides.

 Students in second grade receive instructions in preparation for receiving the sacraments of Reconciliation and Eucharist.
-These children must be baptized prior to receiving these sacraments and have one year of catechesis.
+These children must be baptized prior to receiving these sacraments and have one year of formal catechesis.

 Students in ninth grade enter into the Confirmation Program.
-The main goal of this catechesis is to prepare teens and young adults to confirm and strengthen their beliefs as they enter the next stage of their spiritual lives as Christians.
-Candidates for Confirmation must have previously received the Sacraments of Reconciliation and Eucharist.
+The main goal of catechesis is to prepare teens and young adults to confirm and strengthen their beliefs as they enter the next stage of their spiritual lives as Christians.
+Candidates for Confirmation must have previously received the Sacraments of Baptism, Reconciliation and Holy Eucharist.
 They are also required to attend a retreat and participate in several community service projects.

 The Men’s Social Club is an active and vital organization in our parish.
 The men in this organization regularly volunteer at our church functions.
 They are excellent cooks and provide wonderful meals for a variety of events.
 The bus trips to Atlantic City are popular with many people in our parish.
 The men respond quickly and enthusiastically whenever there is a need for hard workers for both large and small jobs.
 The Men’s Social Club also generously contributes to financial needs that arise in the parish.
 The members of the club also receive communion in a body several times a year.